httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 4. Let b64_content be the result of consuming content of input_string up to but not including the first instance of the character ":".
 5. Consume the ":" character at the beginning of input_string.
 6. If b64_content contains a character not included in ALPHA, DIGIT, "+", "/" and "=", fail parsing.
-7. Let binary_content be the result of Base 64 Decoding {{!RFC4648}} b64_content, synthesizing padding if necessary (note the requirements about recipient behaviour below).
+7. Let binary_content be the result of Base 64 Decoding {{!RFC4648}} b64_content, synthesizing padding if necessary (note the requirements about recipient behavior below).
 8. Return binary_content.

 Because some implementations of base64 do not allow reject of encoded data that is not properly "=" padded (see {{!RFC4648}}, Section 3.2), parsers SHOULD NOT fail when it is not present, unless they cannot be configured to do so.